20 Best Things to Do in Rancho Cucamonga, CA

 Here, you may find attractions and gear for camping, boating, and fishing spread across 180,000 square feet.

-There are 400 trophy fish on exhibit, but the show's real star is the 8,000-gallon freshwater aquarium with catfish, stripers, and bluegills.
+The store has an impressive collection of 400 trophy fish on exhibit, but the real star of the show is the 8,000-gallon freshwater aquarium with catfish, stripers, and bluegills.

 Explore the Path of Pacific Electric Inland Empire Trail